ZenSoftware/ts-express/README.md

 This is a "Hello world!"
 Node.js Express app, written in Typescript, with modern development ergonomics all preconfigured.
 Built to be the perfect `git clone` for tiny sandbox experiments with Node.js using Typescript.

-- Typescript type definitions configured for code completion
+- Typescript type definitions for code completion
 - `npm run start:watch` for live reloading of watched source files.
 - **VS Code** debugger auto attaches to the debug process upon running `npm run start:watch`
 - Production builds are bundled with **Webpack**